Talk2Studios/talk2chat/README.md

 Talk2 Chat usere eigen entwikelte Webchatapp zum Donloaden und selbst ausprobieren.
 # Instalation
 ## install node.js
+if you already installed node.js you can skip the first point.
 1. Download node <a href="https://nodejs.org/de/download/">hier</a> and install it on your PC.
 2. Create a new folder where you want to safe the Website and Copy all he stuff from github in thid folder
 3. Open the Terminal as **administrator** and navigate to the folder you just have created.